ErikKassubek/ADVOCATE/doc/replay.md

 assembly.
 We therefore needed to intersect an additional function call.
 For more information about this, see the [atomic recording documentation](./trace/atomics.md#implementation).

+#### FinishReplay

+Go stops the execution of all routines in a program, as soon as all operations in the main routine have been executed.
+In the replay, we want to avoid that the program terminates, before all operations in the trace have been executed.
+To do this, we implement a function [FinishReplay](../go-patch/src/advocate/advocate_replay.go#L447).
+This function should be executed at the end of the main functions.
+It will run, until all operations in the trace have been executed, stopping the main routine from terminating to early.

-### Partial replay
+## Partial replay

 To implement some of the [Order based fuzzing](./fuzzing/GoPie.md), we use a simplified partial replay.
 Here, we do not restrict the order of all element in the trace and program.
 Instead, we have a list of active elements from the trace.

-When  read in a trace for a replay with partial order, we also read in a file containing the information about this partial replay.
+When reading in a trace for a partial replay, we also read in a file containing the information about this partiality.
 This file contains the active elements and an information when the replay should switch from the strict to the partial replay (this information can also indicate to directly start with the partial replay).
 When reading in the